 Do you wear leather?
-Do you like to “double” your leather in an outfit?
+Do you like to wear leather on leather in an outfit?
 Have you tried the leather suit trend or do you plan on trying it out?
 Just curious.

 Get the inspiration, support, motivation, and tips to look to your best in life.
 Get a subscription to High Latitude Style.
 Deep inside you know when I can do it you can do it too.